Anming Gu

 International Conference on Learning Representations, 2025.

-Why do larger language models generalize better?
-To address this question, we develop generalization bounds on the LLM pretraining objective in the compute optimal regime.
+We develop generalization bounds on the LLM pretraining objective in the compute optimal regime.
 We prove a novel fully empirical Freedman-type martingale concentration inequality, tightening existing bounds to account for the low loss variance.
 With larger models this variance decreases, meaning that our generalization bounds can even get tighter as the models get larger.
 We pair these findings with an analysis of the theoretically achievable quantization bitrates based on the Hessian of the loss function, controlling the other component of the bounded gap.
-With these results, we move towards a more complete understanding of why LLMs generalize.

 |